The Buggles discography

 Adventures in Modern Recording, released in 1981, was the second and last album by The Buggles.
 Five singles from it were released between 1981 and 1982, "I Am a Camera", "Adventures in Modern Recording", "On TV", "Lenny", and "Beatnik".
 The album and its singles were a commercial failure in the UK, but the album did chart in the United States, peaking at number 161 on the Billboard 200 and at number 7 on the Bubbling Under the Top Rock Albums chart.
 The album also charted in the Netherlands, as did "I Am a Camera" and "Lenny".
 "On TV" was certified gold by Music Canada for sales of 5,000 units.
+Music videos were also made for the album's first three singles.
+By the end of 1982, the band would break up, although they would reunited multiple times, including in 2010, when they released their sole live album, A Sea of Cameras – Live in New York, 20th September 2010.
+They would also release a compilation album, The 12" & Rarities Collection, a year later, in 2010.